chryswoods/siremol.org/pages/binaries.md

 A self-extracting binary that can run on (most) 64 bit Linux distributions can be downloaded here.
 If you want a 32 bit version, or one compiled without AVX enabled, then either [compile from source](source.md), or [get in touch](mailto:chryswoods@gmail.com).
-If you are unsuare if your system supports AVX have a look at the following output:
+If you are unsure if your system supports AVX have a look at the following output:

 ```
 cat /proc/cpuinfo | grep avx | head -1